Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance: Simulation Study

 \section{Simulation Study}

-In this section, we compare our DR-ACBF with three other collision avoidance methods in a simulation study.
-We use the classical CBF-QP~\cite{ames2014acc,AdaptiveCBF2022}, robust policy CBF (RP-CBF)~\cite{SafetyFly2025}, and model predictive control (MPC)~\cite{lindqvist2020ral,ampc,tinyMPC} as baselines and integrate the DR-CVaR early trigger for a fair comparison of the ACBF improvement.
+In this section, we use the classical velocity-based CBF-QP~\cite{ames2014acc,AdaptiveCBF2022}, robust policy CBF (RP-CBF)~\cite{SafetyFly2025}, and model predictive control (MPC)~\cite{lindqvist2020ral,ampc,tinyMPC} as baselines and integrate the identical DR-CVaR early trigger on all approaches for a fair comparison of the ACBF improvement.
+For the MPC baseline~\cite{mpc,ampc}, we use MATLAB's built-in MPC (QP solver) with prediction horizon $p=20$ and control horizon $m=3$ for real-time constraints.
+For RP-CBF~\cite{SafetyFly2025}, horizon $T_{\text{pcbf}}=3.0$\,s and $N=32$ disturbance samples are incorporated via tracker's obstacle-motion estimation.
+The CBF-QP uses the RP-CBF configuration and horizon of $0.4$\,s.

-We use the following metrics for our comparison: The success rate $s$ is defined as the ratio of simulation runs that successfully avoid collisions over all runs.
+We use the following metrics for our comparison: the success rate $s$ is defined as the ratio of simulation runs that successfully avoid collisions over all runs.
 The computation time $t_{cp}$ is the processing time of our avoidance algorithm (from acceleration estimation to projection in Figure~\ref{fig:pipeline}).
 The command time $t_{cm}$ represents the control latency, defined as the time from the trigger to issuing the first avoid command.
-The reaction time $t_{r}$ represents the duration from the trigger to the first detectable avoid action and combines the command time with the dynamics of the UAV.
+The reaction time $t_{r}$ represents the duration from the trigger to the first deviation from the nominal command and combines the $t_{cm}$ with the dynamics of the UAV.
 The minimum separation $d_s$ represents the minimum distance between the UAV and the obstacle during the avoidance maneuver.
 Finally, $v_{cl}$ represents the speed of the obstacle towards the UAV.